soroushomidvar/LDI/README.md

 Prompts the LLM to infer missing cities based on learned dependencies such as “212 → New York” and “702 → Las Vegas.”

+## 💡 Why It Matters

+Most existing imputation methods struggle to uncover dependencies hidden in textual fields, where relationships are implied through words, phrases, or patterns rather than exact matches.
+LDI bridges this gap by detecting such implicit, text-based dependencies—like area codes, product tags, or location hints—and using them for accurate and explainable imputations.
+This allows LDI to reason over real-world, noisy, and heterogeneous tables where traditional dependency-based or global LLM approaches fail.

 ## ⚙️ How to Use the Config File

 The config file is in JSON format.
 Below is a guide to each key: